nicocha30/ligolo-ng-docs/docs/sample/Configuring-a-reverse-proxy.md

 }
 ```

-That use cas relies on let's encrypt to retrieve certificates so you will have to change the certificate and key suiting your needs.
+That use case relies on let's encrypt to retrieve certificates so you will have to change the certificate and key suiting your needs.
 Once done, you can launch the ligolo proxy that way:

 ```
 proxy -laddr https://LOCAL_IP:PORT -certfile /etc/letsencrypt/live/DNS_NAME/fullchain.pem -keyfile /etc/letsencrypt/live/DNS_NAME/privkey.pem